globalsmile/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 * displays bad luck for the 4th loop iteration
 * displays good luck for the 8th loop iteration
-* displays Holberton School for the other iterations
+* displays Best School for the other iterations
 Requirements:

 * You must use the while loop (for and until are forbidden)